Air Quality Management

 Extending Continuous Emission Monitoring System (CEMs) Coverage

-Cement-Building Materials Business achieved 100% coverage of installation of CEMs for dust, sulfur dioxide (SO2) and nitrogen oxide (NOX) in Thailand since 2020 and in 2023 has completed:
+SCG Cement and Green Solutions achieved 100% coverage of the installation of Continuous Emission Monitoring Systems (CEMs) for dust, sulfur dioxide (SO₂), and nitrogen oxide (NOₓ) in Thailand since 2020.
+In 2023, they have already completed:

-• Planning and preparing real-time reporting of CEMs data only to the Department of Industrial Works, as the law is being enforced in 2024.
+- Planning and preparing real-time reporting of CEMs data exclusively to the Department of Industrial Works, as the law has been enforced in 2024.

-• Collecting CEMs data from factories in Laos, Vietnam, Cambodia, and Indonesia, replacing conventional data collection.
+- Collecting CEMs data from factories in Laos, Vietnam, Cambodia, and Indonesia, replacing conventional data collection methods.

-• Continuing at-source air pollution management consistently, controlling production processes to reduce pollution in factories located inside industrial zones and community areas.
+- Consistently managing air pollution at the source, controlling production processes to reduce pollution in factories located within industrial zones and community areas.

-• Monitoring and assessing pollution from stacks, to be better than legal minimum requirement to reassure stakeholders particularly community around the factories.
+- Monitoring and assessing pollution from stacks to exceed legal minimum requirements, reassuring stakeholders, particularly the communities around the factories.

-SCGP (Packaging Business) achieved 100% coverage of CEMs installation in paper packaging factories in Thailand and scaling up in the following aspects:
+SCGP achieved 100% coverage of CEMs installation in paper packaging factories in Thailand and is scaling up in the following aspects:

-• Installation of Total Reduced Sulfur (TRS) on top of CEMs among its pulp and paper factors to monitor and reduce sulfur-based pollutants as required by laws.
-This is to be completed in 2024.
+- Installation of Total Reduced Sulfur (TRS) monitoring systems on top of CEMs in its pulp and paper factories to monitor and reduce sulfur-based pollutants as required by law, completed in 2024.

 Control and Reduce VOCs

-SCGC (Chemicals Business) continues its commitment to manage and minimize its VOCs emissions by applying best practice and best-in-class technologies including highly efficient incinerator, Vapor Recovery Unit (VRU) and Carbon Canister.
+SCG Chemicals (SCGC) continues its commitment to manage and minimize VOC emissions by applying best practices and best-in-class technologies, including highly efficient incinerators, Vapor Recovery Units (VRUs), and Carbon Canisters.

-• Thai Plastic and Chemicals PCL (TPC) managed volatile organic compound during legally mandated maintenance and inspection.
-Prior to the MI shutdown, it collected VOCs sample, conducted VOCs check during MI, properly covered equipment to prevent odor.
-Furthermore, it conducted check of VOCs in 4 spots around the factory and at 3 community locations.
-Upon MI completion, it checked for leakage and conducted after action review.
-Results showed that VOCs level in communities before and during MI, the intensity of Ethylene Dichloride (EDC) and Vinyl Chloride Monomer (VCM) are in compliance 24 hours in all monitoring stations.
+- Thai Plastic and Chemicals PCL (TPC) managed volatile organic compounds (VOCs) during legally mandated maintenance and inspection.
+Prior to the MI shutdown, it collected VOC samples, conducted VOC checks during MI, and properly covered equipment to prevent odor.
+Furthermore, it conducted VOC checks at four spots around the factory and at three community locations.
+Upon MI completion, it checked for leakage and conducted an after-action review.
+Results showed that VOC levels in communities before and during MI, including the intensity of Ethylene Dichloride (EDC) and Vinyl Chloride Monomer (VCM), were in compliance 24 hours at all monitoring stations.

 Proactive Environment Management Pilot